Chapter

 will be doing for the year.

-and when the UN Ambassadors rose in silence for peace this year, all of the major
+UN Ambassadors rose in silence for peace this year, all of the

 The next day the General Assembly unanimously adopted a Resolution declaring